SulphurSpringsHS/Website/index.md

 Want to see some more of our projects?
 Reach out via email and we can forward you a short descript email of what we're currently working on.

 ### Robotics and Automation Techology
-This is a link to the Skills USA page of all the competitions that we competed in.
-We were unable to compete due to the weather.
-[Robotics and Automation Techology](https://www.skillsusa.org/competitions/skillsusa-championships/contest-descriptions/)
+ This is a link to the Skills USA page of all the competitions that we competed in, we unable to compet in them to do weather [Robotics and Automation Techology](https://www.skillsusa.org/competitions/skillsusa-championships/contest-descriptions/)
 <!-- What is this?
 Put more information that ties this in to what we're doing.
 We're creating a repo of all of our work and resources -->